SOS! Let’s find ways to Save Our Sand now!

 As the coast has changed, so too should our approaches

-Design firms from across the world were invited to apply to participate in RE:BEACH, a Coastal Resilience Competition bringing together design teams from around the world to develop innovative sand retention pilot projects for the city of Oceanside.
+RE:BEACH, a coastal resilience competition brought together design teams from around the world to develop innovative sand retention pilot projects for the city of Oceanside.

 — KPBS, Tania Thorne, August 2023